xojoc/formica/README.md

-The static site generator used to build https://xojoc.pw
+The static site generator used to build [my site](https://xojoc.pw).